jlhanson5/BRAI-D-20-00036R1/README.md

-# Data related to the manuscript: "Variations in Structural MRI Quality Significantly Impacts Commonly-Used Measures of Brain Anatomy"
+# Data Related to the Manuscript: "Variations in Structural MRI Quality Significantly Impacts Commonly-Used Measures of Brain Anatomy"